swetharanga/aws-compute-ecr-project/README.md

 - **Building a Docker image** for a web application.
 - **Storing the Docker image** in **AWS Elastic Container Registry (ECR)**.
 - **Serving a simple web page** using **Nginx** inside the Docker container.
+- **Running the container locally and deploying it.
 ![Image Alt Text](https://github.com/swetharanga/aws-compute-ecr-project/blob/main/architecture.png)
 ## Technologies Used